Coast to Coast Walk - 18 Days & 17 Nights18 Days & 17 Nights 4.7 Read 235 reviews

 - 3 National Parks - Lake District, Yorkshire Dales and North York Moors

-- Pass through some of England’s best villages, such as Grasmere
+- Passing through some of England’s finest villages, such as Grasmere

 - Wonderful camaraderie between fellow “coast to coasters”